Code:Private Sub UserForm_Activate() TextBox1.SetFoucus End Sub

 To accomplish whats in the title, I tried (and think I used successfully previously) the following code:

-Some details, i have a userform named Findform, a textbox in it named tbFind, and the above code is in the userform initialization event section.VB:With tbfind .SelStart = 0 .SelLength = Len(.Value) .SetFocus End With
+Some details, i have a userform named Findform, a textbox in it named tbFind, and the above code is in the userform initialization event section.Code:with tbfind .SelStart = 0 .SelLength = Len(.Value) .SetFocus end with

 Oh also, I dont get any error, everything runs just fine, its just the cursor is not inside the textbox waiting for typing in it. (but i do think it is the focus, when i press tab it goes to the next one in the tab order)

 Looking for any ideas why i may run into problems with this.
 Thanks!